-Youth placed in a DMCPS contracted RCC or QRTP should have a bedroom/sleeping area where they have the space to store to their personal items.
-Youth may share a bedroom/sleeping area with another resident, however, it the responsibility of the RCC or QRTP staff to ensure a youth is sharing a bedroom with another resident of the same cognitive, developmental, and behavioral spectrum.
+Youth placed in a DMCPS contracted RCC should have a bedroom/sleeping area where they have the space to store to their personal items.
+Youth may share a bedroom/sleeping area with another resident, however, it the responsibility of the RCC staff to ensure a youth is sharing a bedroom with another resident of the same cognitive, developmental, and behavioral spectrum.
 Additional expectations include:

-- The youth must have their own bed and shall not share a bed with any other resident - The bedroom/sleeping area must have a door for privacy - o The door or door area can have windows for staff supervision during sleep hours
+- The youth must have their own bed and shall not share a bed with any other resident - The bedroom/sleeping area must have a door for privacy - o The door can have windows for staff supervision during sleep hours

 Youth should have access to bathrooms in the facility that include showers and toilets.
-RCC or QRTP providers should ensure when a youth is in the bathroom, they have privacy from staff and other residents.
+RCC providers should ensure when a youth is in the bathroom, they have privacy from staff and other residents.